New York Times posts 5.2% rise in quarterly revenue

-(Reuters) - The New York Times Co (NYT.N) reported a 5.2 percent rise in quarterly revenue on Wednesday as it signed up more digital subscribers.
+Aug 7 (Reuters) - The New York Times Co reported a 5.2 percent rise in quarterly revenue on Wednesday as it signed up more digital subscribers.

 Net income attributable to shareholders rose to $25.2 million, or 15 cents per share, in the second quarter, from $23.6 million, or 14 cents per share, a year earlier.